jakeheis/Flock/README.md

 ```

 #### config/deploy/Always.swift
 This file contains configuration which will always be used.
-This is where configuration info which is needed regardless of environment.
-Some fields you'll need to update before using Flock:
+This is where configuration info which is needed regardless of environment should be placed.
+Some fields you'll need to update before running any Flock tasks:
 ```
 Config.projectName = "ProjectName"
 Config.executableName = "ExecutableName"